RidleyB/sen/content/_races/aarakocra.md

 ---
 title: Aarakocra
+world: theros
 ---

+**Home-World:** {{ page.world | capitalize }}

-The Aarakocra hail from the skybound world of Theros, a place dominated by floating islands and vast skies.
-They arrived in Sen seeking new horizons and opportunities to share their aerial mastery and unique cultural practices.
-While aerial travel was not all-too important in the city of Sen, the Aaracokra brought with them an array of flying machines still used in the city today as a means of travel or novelty.
+**Description:** The Aarakocra hail from the skybound world of Theros, a realm dominated by floating islands and vast skies.
+Their society thrives on the mastery of flight, with an intricate culture built around aerial traditions and rituals.
+The Aarakocra arrived in Sen seeking new horizons and opportunities to share their aerial mastery and unique cultural practices.
+Although aerial travel is less critical in Sen, the Aarakocra introduced various flying machines that are now used in the city for travel and novelty purposes.
+Their presence in Sen symbolizes the union of sky and ground, offering new perspectives and innovations.

 <!--more-->